We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Chlorophyll plays an important role in making plants green and healthy.
-It also has vitamins, antioxidants, and therapeutic properties that may benefit your body.
+It also has vitamins, antioxidants, and therapeutic properties that have the potential to benefit your body.

 Luckily, chlorophyllin has similar properties to chlorophyll.
-The marketed benefits are:
+When you’re shopping for chlorophyll supplements, you may notice that the marketed benefits are:

 - stimulating the immune system